sbacky/sbacky.github.io/_posts/2023-11-19-2023-how-to-use-chatgpt-to-get-current-data.markdown

 ## CTRL + c, CTRL + v, ChatGPT 3

-This final method is for anyone who doesnt want to or doesnt have access to the previously mentioned methods.
+This final method is for anyone who doesn’t want to or doesn’t have access to the previously mentioned methods.
 ChatGPT 3.5 might not be able to surf the web in real time, but YOU can!
-Search in your favorite web browser "robot vacuum black friday deals 2023" or whatever it is you're searching for, then provide the search results to ChatGPT 3.5 to analyze and query your results.
+Search in your favorite web browser "robot vacuum black Friday deals 2023" or whatever it is you're searching for, then provide the search results to ChatGPT 3.5 to analyze and query your results.

 You might need to truncate your search results and provide them in chunks.
 ChatGPT 3.5 has a limit to how long a question can be.
-Therefore, if your search results goes beyond that limit, you can break your esults up into smaller chunks and ask ChatGPT 3.5 to analyze each chunk.
+Therefore, if your search results goes beyond that limit, you can break your results up into smaller chunks and ask ChatGPT 3.5 to analyze each chunk.
 I had to break my search results up into 2 chunks to fit within the limit.

 ChatGPT 3.5 response: